-Clear your schedule on October 22nd because you’re not going to want to miss this.
+Clear your schedule on October 21st because you’re not going to want to miss this.
 The creativeness and dedication leaves me speechless year after year.
-A lot of the dogs I see at the parade are dressed better than me!
+A lot of the dogs in the parade are dressed better than me!

 Whether you own a dog or not, this is one of the Halloween events in New York City that is so stinking precious and you are guaranteed to melt into a puddle from all the cuteness.

 Address: E 10th St, New York, NY 10009

 Hear me out on this one.
 I know some folks might consider the mention of a cemetery as one of the best Halloween events in New York City creepy, but it’s true.

 Green-Wood Cemetery has a plethora of NYC Halloween events to choose from.
 You can take tours of the cemetery (after dark), take part in a Crime and Catastrophe trolley tour or enjoy music and entertainment all while relishing in the ambiance of the cemetery.

 Check out Green-Wood Cemetery’s calendar here and plan the prefect spooky night while visiting New York City in October.
 Oh, and I should mention a fascinating 25-year creative installation located at the cemetery.

 The installation, called Here Lie the Secrets of the Visitors of Green-Wood Cemetery, is a grave designed specifically for secrets.
 Visitors can write their most intimate secrets on a sheet of paper and finally lay them to rest.